Board of Trustees

 Brian Pope, Director

 Brian is from Pittsburgh, PA, and has a BSc in Biology from Penn State University.
 Brian is a dedicated and passionate professional who specializes in non-profit leadership, zoological management, conservation and education.
 After being an animal care specialist at the Pittsburgh Zoo and Disney's Animal Kingdom for 11 years, Brian joined Lubee in 2007 as Curator and became Director in April 2011.
 During this time the organization has significantly expanded local and global conservation/education programs, fundraising, marketing, facility improvements, native bat programs and selective breeding.
-Brian led Lubee to its 4th consecutive AZA Certification and has proudly ensured that the organization is consistently compliant with USDA standards.
+Brian led Lubee to its 5th consecutive AZA Certification in 2020 and has proudly ensured that the organization is consistently compliant with USDA standards.
 Brian has extensive animal care experience with numerous published articles on animal husbandry, enrichment, and medical management.
 He is extremely passionate about his role in the zoological/conservation field, and is working to further Lubee’s status as a global leader in bat conservation and education.

 Tracy Pope, Programs & Event Coordinator